-5011: Honors Lab Cell Biology
+5011: Honors Lab Biology

 This course is offered to freshmen who have demonstrated readiness for this course measured by their performance on aspects of the ninth-grade ELA Entrance Placement Exams.
-Aligned with the Massachusetts Science and Technology Engineering Frameworks, this course-followed by sophomore

-Lab Biodiversity - will broaden student understanding of the chemistry of life, cellular biology, anatomy and physiology, and ecology.
-Critical thinking skills will develop through pre- and post-activities, discussions, and lab reports.
-Microscopes and computers will be used to enrich laboratory work and scientific investigation.
+Aligned with the Massachusetts Science and Technology Engineering Frameworks, this course will broaden student understanding of the chemistry of life, cellular biology, anatomy and physiology, and ecology.
+Students will study the principles of genetics and the interrelationship and effect of evolution on biodiversity in living things.
+Critical thinking skills will be developed through pre- and post-activity discussions and lab reports.
+Microscopes and computers will be utilized to enrich laboratory work and scientific investigation.
 Students will be expected to respond to this high-rigor curriculum individually and collaboratively on projects designed to provide further evidence of standard attainment.
+This course completes the biology standards and prepares students for the Biology MCAS examination at the end of grade 9.

-5012 and 5013: College-Preparatory Lab Cell Biology
+5012 and 5013: CP Lab Biology

 These courses are offered to freshman based on their performance on aspects of the ninth-grade's ELA and Entrance Placement Exams.
-Aligned with the Massachusetts Science and Technology Engineering Frameworks, these courses-followed by sophomore Lab Biodiversity- will broaden student understanding of the chemistry of life, cellular biology, anatomy and physiology, and ecology.
+Aligned with the Massachusetts Science and Technology Engineering Frameworks, these courses will broaden student understanding of the chemistry of life, cellular biology, anatomy and physiology, and ecology.
+Students will study the principles of genetics and the interrelationship and effect of evolution on biodiversity in living things.
 Critical thinking skills will be developed through pre- and post-activities, discussions, and lab reports.
 Microscopes and computers will be used to enrich laboratory work and scientific investigation.
 Students will be expected to work individually and collaboratively on projects designed to provide further evidence of standard attainment.
+This course completes the biology standards and prepares students for the Biology MCAS examination at the end of grade 9.